tuning-fork/boilerplate/README.md

 For instructions on contributing, check out [CONTRIBUTING.md](./docs/CONTRIBUTING.md).

+1. use popover for button icons
-1. implement icons in invitations table
+2. implement icons in invitations table
   * expired
   * pending
-2. follow up on giving frontend ability to know if current user is an admin and hiding users link from sidebar if not an admin
+3. follow up on giving frontend ability to know if current user is an admin and hiding users link from sidebar if not an admin